Reviewed 10 October 2022

 In case the result is negative, they are entitled to move, if the result is positive, the travellers concerned will have to undergo home/health quarantine up to a period stipulated by the UAE Ministry of Health and Community Protection.

-In the case of a positive case of PCR test, the period of medical isolation is 14 days, with travellers or their sponsors bearing the expenses of treatment and isolation.
+In the case of a positive case of PCR test, the period of medical isolation is 5 days, with travellers or their sponsors bearing the expenses of treatment and isolation.
+Anyone travelling with the infected are only mandated to take the PCR test if they have any COVID-19 symptoms.
 In the event of non-compliance with quarantine restrictions, they will be liable to strict legal action and penalties.
 Please make sure to check with your respective airlines before boarding, to know the latest rules.

 Sharjah Airport has also announced that COVID-19 PCR tests will be stopped at the airport medical centre upon reaching full capacity, in line with the commitment to social distancing as a precautionary measure to curb the pandemic.
 However, PCR tests for airport employees and passengers travelling through the airport will continue without interruption.